Debbierise001/DSA-Project-Documentation-1/README.md

 - Shortened long product names to the first four words for clarity and consistency
 - Added space to the category and remove other unwanted words.

-Calculated Insights
+### Calculated Insights

-Created calculated columns (e.g., Discount %, Revenue, Composite Score)
+- Created calculated columns
+  - Discount % >50%
+  - Potential Revenue
+  - Composite Score

-Grouped price and discount values into buckets (e.g., ₹200–₹500)
+- Grouped price and discount values into buckets of ₹200, ₹200–₹500)

 📈 Data Analysis Using Pivot Tables